Event Budget Guide – Planning and Cost Breakdown (+Template and Tools)

 Those who have planned events know that there are always chances of errors.
 You might run out of something on the day of the event and have to rush.
 Your sound and video equipment might need to be upgraded to suit the venue.
 Your speakers might have to call in sick.
 No matter what it is, you need to be ready with a rainy day fund.

 How much extra you need will depend on your event’s size and what you’ve planned for if something goes wrong.
-But as a general rule, you should add 15–30% of your total budget.
+But as a general rule, you should add 15–30% of your total corporate event budget.

 6. Use an Event Management Software